birth-outcomes/birth_outcomes_summary/our_study/finding_focus.md

 > * Causal forests
 > * Structural estimation

-### Confounders/other variables included

-What variables are included and how depends on your chosen focus and methods.
+Another methodological consideration is **what variables** are included.
+This will depend on our chosen focus.
 Things to consider here include -

 > **Which variables** are considered, which depends on the relationship you focus on, and your analysis method - e.g.
 > * Some may just have **one** (e.g. instrumental variable studies)